 Sinus Surgery Recovery

-One of the first things patients ask about when thinking about sinus surgery is whether the recovery is going to be awful.
+Recovery is often the biggest concern patients have when they're thinking about having sinus surgery.
+A lot of our patients have heard how awful the recovery can be.
 Patients who had sinus surgery in the past often described a miserable experience.
 After hearing about these types of experiences, many patients are understandably reluctant to have any sort of nasal surgery.

 Thankfully, a lot of progress has been made in the way sinus surgery is performed.
 These days, the recovery process is usually much smoother for a few different reasons.
 First, we do not routinely use nasal or sinus packing at the time of surgery.
 In addition, the types of procedures performed these days are much less invasive than what might have been done in the past.
 Of course, there is a recovery period after any surgery.
 But many of our patients are pleasantly surprised that recovery is nothing close to the miserable experience described by family members or friends who had surgery 10 or 20 years ago.